BramVanroy/lt3-2019-transformer-trainer/README.md

 Using it in your own work?
 --------------------------
-Great!
-Glad to hear that this repository has been of use to you.
-If you publish code based on this repository, *always* include the LICENSE file in this repository as per MIT license requirements (and optionally link to this repository from your own).
-Also, if you produce results by use of (a modification of) this repository, please place a reference (link) to this repository in your publication.
+**Great!** Glad to hear that this repository has been of use to you.
+If you publish code based on this repository, *always* include the provided LICENSE file in your copy/modification of the code (and optionally link to this repository from your own).
+Also, if you produce and publish research results by use of (a modification of) this repository, please place a reference (link) to this repository in your publication.